laksh22/TimeWise/README.md

 ### Server Code

 The server is implemented with Node (v10), and is using a standard MVC template for code structure.
-A MongoDB database is deployed with Heroku/mLabs
+The models folder contains the entities.
+The code in the controllers folder is responsible for controlling the flow of the application execution.
+A MongoDB database is deployed with Heroku/mLabs.

 #### To run locally
 - ``` npm install ``` to install dependencies